sosy-lab/cpachecker/README.md

    Example: `scripts/cpa.sh -config config/default.properties doc/examples/example.c`
    This example can also be abbreviated to:
    `scripts/cpa.sh -default doc/examples/example.c`
-   A Java 1.8 compatible JVM is necessary.
+   Java 11 or later is necessary.
 If it is not in your PATH, you need to specify it in the environment variable JAVA.
-   Example: `export JAVA=/usr/lib/jvm/java-8-openjdk-amd64/jre/bin/java`
+   Example: `export JAVA=/usr/lib/jvm/java-11-openjdk-amd64/bin/java`
-   for 64bit OpenJDK 8 on Ubuntu.
+   for 64bit OpenJDK 11 on Ubuntu.
    On Windows (without Cygwin), you need to use `cpa.bat` instead of `cpa.sh`.

    Please note that not all analysis configurations are available for Windows and Mac